Identification, Images, & Information

 Young larvae skeletonize leaves, older larvae eat everything except for the major veins.

 Natural enemies control populations.
-Pesticides may be needed in some cases.
+Pesticides are used in some cases.

 Print References